 One "needs" human rights principally when they are not effectively guaranteed by national law and practice.
 If one can secure food, equal treatment, or free association through national legal processes, one is unlikely to advance human rights claims.
-One still has those human rights, both they are not likely to be used (as human rights), for example, in the United States racial discrimination is prohibited on the basis of sexual preference is much less clearly established in most jurisdictions.
+One still has those human rights, both they are not likely to be used (as human rights), for example, in the United States racial discrimination is prohibited by both constitutional and statutory law.
+Protection against discrimination is prohibited on the basis of sexual preference is much less clearly established in most jurisdictions.
 Therefore, gay rights activists claim a human right to non-discrimination with considerable frequency.
-Racial minorities, by contrast, most often claim legal and constitutional rights "civil rights".
+Racial minorities, by contrast, more often claim legal and constitutional rights "civil rights".